inside.ewu.edu

 HLED 250.
 DRUGS, SOCIETY AND HUMAN BEHAVIOR.
 3 Credits.

 This course consist of a study of human behavior in the context of drug use, abuse, and addiction.
 There will be discussions on the physiology of drug consumption, as well as the physical, emotional, psychological, and social affects of various groups of drugs (depressants, stimulants, opiates, hallucinogenics, and narcotics).
-Prescription drugs, over the counter drugs, steriods, and other supplements will also be discussed.
+Prescription drugs, over the counter drugs, steroids, and other supplements will also be discussed.

 HLED 294.
 MENTAL HEALTH FIRST AID.
 1 Credit.